Even though it hurts, pain can be funny. Butts can also be funny. So combining the two is hilarious!

 This trope is pretty straight forward.
 A character receives some sort of trauma to their backside.
-As mentioned above this trope is often appears in slapstick or otherwise humorous context.
+As mentioned above this trope often appears in slapstick or otherwise humorous context.
 This is because in addition to the fact that butts, particularly large ones, are often seen as inherently humorous and because butts are naturally padded if something or someone strikes it there's less likely to be any serious injury involved.

 This tends to happen to plumper characters more often since their butts are naturally bigger targets.

 Subtrope of Joke of the Butt.
 A super trope to Rump Roast, Butt Biter, Literal Ass-Kicking, Anal Probing, Thumbtack on the Chair, Shot in the Ass, Ass Shove Comedic Spanking, and Butt Brand.
 Compare Attack the Tail, where the target is even further beyond the rear end.
 Contrast Butt Sticker and Ass Kicks You, where it's the butt that hurts someone else.
 See also Flirtatious Smack on the Ass, where it's not meant to be painful so much as sexy.

 - The page image is from Disney's Hercules, where the introduction to Pain and Panic has the two bumbling henchmen tripping down a flight of stairs and Pain landing bottom first onto Panic's horns.

 - Lampshaded in Disney's Moana.
 Maui is in the middle of a "The Reason You Suck" Speech to Moana, while denying her the ability to sail the boat they are both on.
-Moana just takes it, but the Ocean intervenes by sticking a blowdart (from an earlier encounter) into Maui's backside, paralysing him.
+Moana just takes it, but the Ocean intervenes by sticking a blowdart (from an earlier encounter) into Maui's backside, paralyzing him.
 Moana then takes control of the boat.
 (It makes way more sense in context.)

 Maui: Blowdart.
 In my buttcheek.
 You are a bad, bad person.